FDA: Stem cells from your own fat are a drug

 FDA and Adipose Stem Cells

-After a very long wait, we recently received a written response from the FDA.
+After many FDA conversations and a very long wait, (approximately 2 1/2 years!), we received a written response from the FDA.
 First, a little bit of background for any stem cell newbies….

 Stem cells 101